upgini/mle-bench/README.md

 ### Low Split Overall Leaderboard

 The table below shows the overall Low split leaderboard for all competition categories.
 It is ranked by normalized score, with any medal score added for reference.
-The any medal score is computed uniformly across all entries and might slightly differ from the values added by participants by hand.

 | Agent | LLM(s) used | Date | Normalized Score | Any Medal (%) |
 | --- | --- | --- | --- | --- |